Dubai Shopping Festival: History

 The Festival first began on 16 February 1996 and took a total of 45 days to construct before launching.
 The idea for the festival was first created by Sheikh Mohammed bin Rashid Al Maktoum.
 The year 2019 is its 24th year of operation.
 The 24th edition of the Dubai Shopping Festival from 2018 to 2019 will take place for over five weeks, which marks the longest period of time that the festival has run so far.
 "One World, One Family, One Festival" is the motto for the Dubai Shopping Festival.

 Economic growth

-Emirates Airline aircraft advertising the festival in 2005.
+Emirates aircraft advertising the festival in 2005.

 The festival was originally constructed to attract increases in the retail trade industry in Dubai, United Arab Emirates, but was later promoted as a tourist attraction.
 The first Dubai Shopping Festival in 1996 attracted more than one and a half million people who spent over of million during the one month event.
 These statistics have since grown, with more than three million people attending the festival and over 2 billion dollars being earned at the Dubai Shopping Festival in 2009.
 The Festival industry has been a big contributor in Dubai's economy, helping to stimulate tourism and the retail market.
 In the most recent festival from 2018 to 2019, over 700 brand names and 3000 stores will have participated.